– a simple natural, traditional way to use herbs topically for a kitchen first-aid kit. Ideal for cuts, bruises, aching joints and many more...

 Gently heat the beeswax and oil together over a bain-marie (a glass bowl set over a pan of gently simmering water) until the beeswax has melted and combined.
 To test consistency, place a drop on a cold saucer from the fridge to see how it sets.
 If it is still too runny, add more beeswax.
 If it is too hard, add more oil.

 After removing from heat and cooling a little, essential oils can be added for scent or therapeutic use.
-The rule is generally 2% of oil to the base mix (remember 20 drops of essential oil make 1ml).
-For more gentler oils like lavender and tea tree, up to 5% can be added, but the best way to tell is use your nose!
-When it smells of the herb, then it should be sufficient.
+The rule is generally 2%-3% of oil to the base mix (20 drops of essential oil make 1ml, Therefore, for every 100mls of ointment, you can add 40-60 drops of essential oil)

 These can now be decanted and left to set in a cool place or the fridge.